MobilityData/gbfs/gbfs.md

 \- rental_methods       | Optional  | Array of enumerables containing the payment methods accepted at this station. <br />Current valid values (in CAPS) are:<br /><ul><li>KEY _(i.e. operator issued bike key / fob / card)_</li> <li>CREDITCARD</li> <li>PAYPASS</li> <li>APPLEPAY</li> <li>ANDROIDPAY</li> <li>TRANSITCARD</li> <li>ACCOUNTNUMBER</li> <li>PHONE</li> </ul> This list is intended to be as comprehensive at the time of publication as possible but is subject to change, as defined in [File Requirements](#file-requirements) above
 \- capacity             | Optional  | Number of total docking points installed at this station, both available and unavailable
 \- is_virtual_station   | Optional  | 1/0 Boolean- Is this a virtual station? <br /> <ul><li>1 - The station is a location without physical infrastructure, defined by a point (lat/lon) and/or station_area (below).</li> <li>0 - The station consists of physical infrastructure (docks).</li> </ul>
-\- station_area         | Optional  | A GeoJSON multipolygon that describes the area of a virtual station.
+\- station_area         | Conditionally required  | A GeoJSON multipolygon that describes the area of a virtual station.
 If station_area is supplied then the record describes a virtual station.
 If lat/lon and 'station_area' are both defined, the lat/lon is the significant coordinate of the station (e.g. dock facility or valet drop-off and pick up point).
+Required if `lat` and `lon` are not provided.
-\- capacity             | Optional  | Non-negative Integer- Number of total docking points installed at this station, both available and unavailable.
+\- capacity             | Optional  | Number of total docking points installed at this station, both available and unavailable.
 Empty indicates unlimited capacity.
 \- vehicle_capacity     | Optional  | _*"vehicle_capacity" depends on passage of the [vehicle_types proposal](https://github.com/NABSA/gbfs/pull/136)._ An object where each key is a vehicle_type_id as described in vehicle_types.json, and the value is a number representing the total number of vehicles of this type that can park within the area defined in the station_area field.
 If the field station_area is defined, and a particular vehicle type id is not defined in this object, then that vehicle type has unlimited capacity.
 \- valet                | Optional  | 1/0 Boolean- Are there valet services at this station? <br /> <ul><li>1 - Valet services.</li> <li>0 - No valet services [default].</li> </ul>